Simulation

 This set of classes and interfaces is available in the module com.microej.pack.ui#ui-pack.
 It offers the same capacity to override some built-in drawing algorithms (internal Graphics Engine drawing algorithms), to add some custom drawing algorithms, to manipulate the MicroUI concepts (GraphicsContext, Image, etc.) in the Front Panel project, etc.

 • The interface ej.microui.display.LLUIDisplay represents the MicroUI Graphics Engine (MicroUI framework).
-It provides some methods to map MicroUI byte arrays in MicroUI Graphics Context objects, manipulate MicroUI colors, etc. An instance of this framework is available via the field Instance.
+It provides methods to map MicroUI byte arrays in MicroUI Graphics Context objects, manipulate MicroUI colors, clip, etc. An instance of this framework is available via the field Instance.

 • The interface ej.microui.display.LLUIDisplayImpl all methods required by MicroUI implementation to be compatible with the MicroUI Display class implementation.
-See Widget Display.
+See Display Widget.

 • The class ej.microui.display.LLUIPainter implements all MicroUI drawing natives.
 It defines some interfaces and classes to manipulate the MicroUI concepts (GraphicsContext, Image, etc.) in the Front Panel project.
 Like the embedded side, this class manages the synchronization with the Graphics Engine and delegates the drawing to the interface ej.microui.display.UIDrawing.